 One thing Kyle and I are constantly aware of in regards to the Marathon is that time is always creeping up on us.
 The Marathon’s chronological nature means that one day, we’ll catch up to the next game on the list only to discover that Something Has Gone Wrong.
 Something that would have worked on release no longer works today.
 Final Fantasy III DS lost its MogNet features to the Nintendo DS WiFi shutdown, Bravely Default’s unique demo has only 30 plays a system.
-And if our shitty PSP TV Out cables dropped dead or transformed into snakes to physically throttle us, it would only be in line with their previous behaviour.
+And if our shitty PSP TV Out cables drop dead or transform into snakes to physically throttle us, it would only be in line with their previous behaviour.
 But nothing is more vulnerable than server-driven smartphone games.
 Not only is every online server doomed to die before too long a life, but smartphone games often exist on no other platform.
 If Kyle and I were to rely on a Steam copy of Lightning Returns, we would still be able to turn to a hard copy if Lightning Returns were removed from Steam.
-But by the time Kyle and I get to Final Fantasy Dimensions – after the FFXIII trilogy – the game may no longer exist!
+But by the time Kyle and I get to Final Fantasy Dimensions’ slot in our playlist, just after the FFType-0, the game may no longer exist!

 As a result, I made a point to get to all of the “vulnerable” games ahead of time, to get down my thoughts into the original Marathon journal blog as soon as possible.
-We’ve already lost two games entirely!
-The first was Ivalice-universe Flash game Dive II Hunt, and the second was Final Fantasy Airborne Brigade.
-Thankfully, I got to play the latter in time.
+We’ve already lost a few games entirely!
+There was Tetra Master online, Ivalice-universe Flash game Dive II Hunt, and also Final Fantasy Airborne Brigade.
+Thankfully, I got to play Airborne Brigade just a few months before shutdown.

 Airborne Brigade at least had an interesting concept.
 The world of the game is protected by just two Crystals, which seems like a failure in good redundancy practices gives how easily these Crystals tend to–whoops, look at that, one smashed.
 It smashed all on its own this time, no monsters or anything.
 These things are a disaster waiting to happen.
 Luckily the other Crystal remained, but was quickly fading.

 The King (that’s all he’s called, “The King”) orders a counter-effort, and you have to give him credit because he is essentially managing the only world in the Marathon’s history that hasn’t lost all its Crystals at one point or another.
-The plan was this: volunteers would be outfitted with an Airship, some funds and Job classes, sorted into Brigades and then would be sent into the world to try to find Espers who would be able to strengthen the remaining Crystal.
+The plan was this: volunteers would be outfitted with an Airship, some funds and Job classes (which are items), and then sorted into Brigades and sent into the world to try to find Espers who would be able to strengthen the remaining Crystal.
 Problems: 1) the Espers are in their own dimension and the Brigadiers would have to find “Gate Crystals” to make contact.
-2) The Esper world has powerful monsters as well as the Espers, and you might easily find them as instead of your real targets 3) The Espers are jackasses and refuse to help out unless they’ve been beaten into submission.
+2) The Esper world has powerful monsters as well as the Espers, and you might easily find those monsters as instead of your real targets 3) The Espers are jackasses and refuse to help out unless they’ve been beaten into submission.

 That’s the general premise, but like many MMOs, even social MMOs, there was a constant influx of special events to bolster the plot.
 The trouble with Airborne Brigade’s special events is that the game came to rely on them, and without them the game lost most of its appeal.
 Many of the events were crossovers.
 Airborne Brigade’s last event had something to do with Final Fantasy V in 2013 (the FFWiki doesn’t even list this event, I only know about it from AB’s internal news feed).
 Invaders from other Final Fantasy games showed up, you fought the villains from FFXIII, VII and VI, minor enemies and new Espers and more!
 The events essentially were the game, and without them, there wasn’t much of a game left, just a skeleton meant to support events that would no longer occur.